 You can also rest assured nobody else owns the NFT, or its content, because by nature they are entirely unique.
 A non-fungible token is a bit like a digital signature, and we all know the significance of a John Hancock on physical works of art.
 And, even if the contents themselves are not one-off, the token is.
 So you can trace exactly where it came from and when, effectively removing the risk of fakes.

 From the perspective of some in the traditional art world, the idea of buying digital artwork that can’t be framed and hung on the wall might seem strange.
 As such, the thought of being sold a fraudulent digital artwork sounds even weirder.
 But this discounts how much value has been created by NFT art collections.

-Not everyone has $300,000 spare to buy a digital collectible.
-But while ‘CryptoPunks’ may outprice some, we can learn a lot from their history.
+While ‘CryptoPunks’ may outprice some, we can learn a lot from their history.
 The collection first landed in 2017 and, crucially, all tokens were originally given away for free.

 Yep, despite being the first free mint, Cryptopunks are now worth close to $100k.
 How’s that for a profit?
 The point is, for most people the real opportunities in the NFT art collections market are the same as those in the real world art market.
 If you can spot something valuable before everyone else does, you’re on to a winner.